mwilliams2014/liferay-docs/discover/portal/articles/03-collaboration/01-managing-documents-and-media/08-adapting-your-media.markdown

 [https://issues.liferay.com/browse/LPS-68587](https://www.google.com/url?q=https://issues.liferay.com/browse/LPS-68587&sa=D&ust=1482880889887000&usg=AFQjCNHU8WvUnm_CTegd3z4jVzJHQ8zaYw)
 -->

-To enable Adaptive Images you must create some image resolutions first.
 You can configure Adaptive Media settings at the Portal level and at the instance level.

-Both of these configurations are covered next.
+Both of these configurations are covered in this section.

 ### Configuring Adaptive Media Settings for the Portal